shivsingh98/__apnaCollege-HTML/README.md

 ## Div Element

-Div is also known as content division element
+Div is also known as the content division element
-Div is a <mark>container</mark> used to hold other HTML elements or group elements together. it is a <mark>block</div> element.
+Div is a <mark>container</mark> used to hold other HTML elements or group elements together.
+It is a <mark>block</div> element.

 ```html